 He graduated to senior rugby and following retirement and fatherhood, was quick to become involved as a Mini coach as his boys became mini members.

-As if this is not enough he has also maintained close links with the Mini section and will assist coaches at s1 level this season.
+As if this is not enough he has also maintained close links with the Mini section and will assist coaches at U15 level this season.

-As a one time stalwart of the Ladies XV and someone who in another time and place would surely have gained international honours Laura’s elevation to Mini Convenor was just a matter of time – especially as she is married to a rugby daft husband and the mother to 3 rugby daft boys!
+As a one time stalwart of the Ladies XV and someone who in another time and place would surely have gained international honours Laura's tenure as Mini Convenor was just a matter of time - especially as she is married to a rugby daft husband and the mother to 3 rugby daft boys!

 Hugh was a regular on the touchline for many years before he offered to give the then Field Convenor Jock Muir a helping hand.
 As is so often the case his offer was immediately accepted and in no time Hugh soon took over the reins.
 This role is a challenging one because ‘how do you keep all the farmers who know best how to grow grass happy!?’
 In addition, the job has increased in size by virtually one hundred fold with an ever increasing need for quality surfaces on all of our 5 (rather than 3) pitches, and as we are now responsible for grass cutting, a task hitherto undertaken by the Council.
 Our tractor has been a godsend for Hugh as is the additional ground maintenance equipment.